cozy/cozy-docs/src/documents/en/faq.html.md

 We provide 40GB of storage with each instance (well, technically 60GB are available, but we recommend for now not to use more than 40GB)

-## What can i do if I forget/loose my password ?
+## What can i do if I forget my password ?

-For security and confidentiality reasons, we never have access to your decrypted password, and as a result, the datas of your different apps will be lost.
-But happely enough, not your cozy !
-The only solution is to create a new password by retyping it in the "password recovery email", that you can activate in the login page of your cozy ("Forget password?
-Email me instructions").
-You will then have to reinitialize all your apps.
+The "password recovery email", that you can activate in the login page of your cozy ("Forget password?
+Email me instructions"), will send you a link that will enable you to enter a new password.
+If needed, you will have to reenter this new password in your different apps of your cozy.

-If you are interrested by how encryption works in CozyCloud, please visit [this](https://cozy.io/en/hack/cookbooks/encryption.html) page.
+If you are interested by how encryption works in CozyCloud, please visit [this](https://cozy.io/en/hack/cookbooks/encryption.html) page.

 ---